Ji Chang-wook: 2013–2022: Breakthrough and overseas ventures

-2023–present: Establishing an agency
+2023–present: New agency

 In March 2023, Ji ended his contract with Glorious Entertainment.
-On March 14, 2023, Ji is in the stage on preparing to establish a one-man agency with his manager who has been working with him for more than ten years.
+On 14 March 2023, Ji is in the stage on preparing to establish a one-man agency with his manager who has been working with him for more than ten years.
+In April 2023, Ji signed with Spring Company.
+On 13 November 2023, Ji was confirmed to be cast in the role of the main character of series The Manipulated.

+Ji is set to perform in Manila on 19 October 2025, as part of IAM WORLDWIDE 's anniversary show dubbed DOMIN8 along with fellow Koreans from NTX and Philippine pop group Bini.

 Personal life

+Military service

 Ji began his mandatory military service on 14 August 2017.
 He underwent his basic military training at the Army's 3rd Infantry Division at Cheorwon, Gangwon Province.
-Upon completion, he was awarded a prize for high performance.
+Upon completion, he was awarded a prize for his exemplary performance.
 Ji was assigned to the Army's 5th Artillery Brigade at Cheorwon, Gangwon Province, to complete the remainder of his military service.
 He was appointed as a Platoon Leader and promoted to Corporal.
 He was further promoted to Sergeant.
 Ji was discharged on 27 April 2019.